 How does a Data Warehouse work?

-Put simply, a data warehouse is a database that contains all of your business information in a central location.
-This information mostly originates from other business software systems throughout your organisation and is automatically passed into the data warehouse on a live, nearly live or frequent basis.
 Once transferred, some of this data undergoes transformation in order to create a consistent set of information.
 This may include ensuring all date field formats across datasets are consistent, or appending new information that is unavailable within each business software system.
 For example, your accounts system may not be able to provide statistics such as average invoice value, or organise sales invoices by geographical or industry sector demographics.
-A data warehouse can calculate and create this data, which can be used and consumed in many ways.
+A data warehouse can calculate and create this data.
+This can then be used and consumed in many ways.

 Companies can leverage their business data to their absolute advantage when using a data warehouse.
 Public-facing portals can be implemented, seamlessly sharing information between the business and its customers and suppliers.
 These portals can be dynamic – both passing and receiving information – with the data warehouse posting receipts into the relevant business software systems throughout the organisation.
 This facilitates a joined up approach when working with customers and suppliers, helping to streamline communication as an end-to-end process.